stephengold/Garrett/README.md

 Library classes are in the `com.github.stephengold.garrett` package.
 Example classes are in the `com.github.stephengold.garrett.examples` package.

-The library source code is compatible with JDK 7.
-The examples and pre-built libraries are compatible with JDK 8.
+The source code and pre-built libraries are compatible with JDK 8.

 [Jump to table of contents](#toc)